EDUCBA Logo

 • Range_lookup – True or false to get the exact match or similar data.

-How to Use IF VLOOKUP Formula in Excel?
+How to Use the IF VLOOKUP Formula in Excel?

 IF VLOOKUP Formula in Excel is very simple and easy.
-Let’s understand how to use the IF VLOOKUP Formula in Excel with some examples.
+With some examples, let’s understand how to use the IF VLOOKUP Formula in Excel.

 You can download this IF VLOOKUP Formula Excel Template here – IF VLOOKUP Formula Excel Template